 The problem: writing a very simple Makefile to build a C shared library.

-Let’s say we have just coded the most wonderful library foo
+Let’s say we have just coded the most wonderful library foo, which – not too surprisingly – has

 greetings as its main purpose.